microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 #### Approach

-An enterprise level prompts governance startegy and process development which is aligned to organziation streatgic context
+An enterprise level prompts governance strategy and process development which is aligned to organization strategic context

 #### Implementation

-A Prompt Governance structure and document should be drafted including Do's, Dont's, and examples of business services use cases.The document must focus on creating precise and clear input prompt intructions, context and prompts secure prompt methodologies.Open ended prompts are one of major causes of Hallucination.
+A Prompt Governance structure and document should be drafted including Do's, Dont's, and examples of business services use cases.The document must focus on creating precise and clear input prompt instructions, context and prompts secure prompt methodologies.Open ended prompts are one of major causes of Hallucination.

 **Example- 1: Open Ended Prompts**